2 Bedroom Home in Davenport - $800

-Nice 2 bedroom lab home in western Davenport available now.
-No pets allowed.
-No stairs, laundry hookups just off kitchen, central air, fenced yard, and home gets a lot of natural light.
+Main level two bedroom unit in central Davenport available now.
+Over 1,1000 square feet with large bedrooms and plenty of storage in the unfinished shared basement if needed.
+No laundry on site.
+Limit of one pet, cat or dog under 30 lbs. with additional non-refundable pet fee at move in.
 Owner does not accept the Section 8 voucher.
-Security deposit of $875, each adult to complete $30 credit/background check.
-Tenant pays all utilities and performs lawn care and snow removal.
+Security deposit of $800, each adult to complete credit/background check.
+Tenant pays gas and electric, owner cover water, sewer and garbage.

 2 Bedroom Home in Davenport - $800